Muhammed-Hayr-Ali/Flutter_App/README.md

 4. **Settings**: This page allows users to customize the application settings and manage their personal accounts.
 They can change their personal account information, manage notification preferences, privacy settings, and other options.

-The Filters app provides a seamless and convenient shopping experience, enabling users to browse and purchase various products, discover new brands, and customize their personal settings to meet their needs and preferences.
+The Marketna app provides a seamless and convenient shopping experience, enabling users to browse and purchase various products, discover new brands, and customize their personal settings to meet their needs and preferences.